-988. The IACHR takes note on the information provided by the State on the actions undertaken by the State to execute the arrest warrants against the other defendants in order to comply with the recommendation established in paragraph a); as well as the State's willingness to sign an agreement with the petitioners on compliance with recommendations.
-However, the IACHR observes that it does not have any current information on compliance with the recommendations established in paragraphs b), c), and d), and therefore it invites the State to provide specific information to the petitioners and to the IACHR concerning compliance with those items.

-989. Based on the foregoing, the IACHR finds that the recommendations have been partially fulfilled and will continue to monitor compliance.
+- 1222.
+As of the current date, the petitioners have not submitted updated information. - 1223.
+Due to the aforementioned, the IACHR takes note on the information provided by the State on the actions undertaken by the State to execute the arrest warrants against the other defendants in order to comply with the recommendation established in paragraph a); as well as the State's willingness to sign an agreement with the petitioners on compliance with recommendations.
+However, the IACHR observes that it does not have any current information on compliance with the recommendations established in paragraphs b), c), and d), and therefore it invites the State to provide specific information to the petitioners and to the IACHR concerning compliance with those items. - 1224.
+Based on the foregoing, the IACHR finds that the recommendations have been partially fulfilled and will continue to monitor compliance.